 \section{Introduction}

 While governments and international organizations are adopting measures to prevent a climate event horizon, the temperature anomaly with respect to the pre-industrial era keeps increasing as recorded by NASA \cite{NASAtemperature}.
 The main cause of this phenomenon are the emissions of greenhouse gases, especially carbon dioxide \cite{NASAcarbon}.
-Carbon dioxide emissions result from combustion processes that, despite the enormous international effort to adopt combustion-free energy and transportation systems such as wind turbines and electric vehicles, they remain the backbone of our economy.
-Indeed, the share of primary energy consumption from fossil fuels in 2024 was approximately 73\% in Europe and UK and 80\% in China and United States \cite{DatafossilEnergy}, while the share of electric cars in use in 2024 was 4.7\% in Europe, 6.4\% in UK, 11\% in China, and 2.7\% in United States \cite{DataElecVehicles}.
+Carbon dioxide emissions result from combustion processes that are still the backbone of our economy despite the enormous international effort to adopt combustion-free energy and transportation systems, such as wind turbines and electric vehicles.
+Specifically, the share of primary energy consumption from fossil fuels in 2024 was approximately 73\% in Europe and the UK and 80\% in China and the United States \cite{DatafossilEnergy}, while the share of electric cars in use in 2024 was 4.7\% in Europe, 6.4\% in the UK, 11\% in China, and 2.7\% in the United States \cite{DataElecVehicles}.

-To date, the leading control community has not yet contributed significantly to Earth's climate control as visible by searching for IEEE journal publications: as of 30 July 2025, the first author found only the works of Cavraro \cite{cavraro2024advocating}, Khargonekar \emph{et al.} \cite{khargonekar2024climate}, and De Nardi \emph{et al.} \cite{de2025climate}.
-A recent tutorial on control theory for climate science was recently carried out by Elsherif and Taha \cite{elsherif2025climate}, which highlights the lack of contributions from the control engineering community to Earth's climate stabilization.
-Recently, Zocco \emph{et al.} \cite{zocco2025circularCarbon} began tackling carbon regulation as a network problem combining nonlinear control and reinforcement learning.
+To the best of our knowledge, the analysis and control of Earth's climate via the methodological tools of dynamical systems and control theory is not widely explored as visible by searching for IEEE journal publications: as of 30 July 2025, the authors found only the works of Cavraro \cite{cavraro2024advocating}, Khargonekar \emph{et al.} \cite{khargonekar2024climate}, and De Nardi \emph{et al.} \cite{de2025climate}.
+A recent tutorial on control theory for climate science was recently carried out by Elsherif and Taha \cite{elsherif2025climate}, which highlights the lack of contributions from the control engineering community to the Earth's climate stabilization.
+Recently, Zocco \emph{et al.} \cite{zocco2025circularCarbon} began addressing carbon regulation as a network problem combining nonlinear control and reinforcement learning.